Ri-shi/Ri-shi.github.io/_posts/2021-08-23-fluent-validation-1.md

 ## Understanding the Basics

 First, I researched different ways that function chaining was accomplished and ultimately found [this Stackoverflow post](https://stackoverflow.com/questions/35026609/chain-custom-javascript-functions) from 2016.
-In that post I found that there are 2 basic approuches that are pretty much similar in concept but with slightly different executions.
+In that post I found that there are 2 basic approaches that are pretty much similar in concept but with slightly different executions.

 ### Chaining in Javascript